 The risk factors most strongly linked to MCI when the underlying cause is neurodegenerative disease and not another cause are advancing age, family history of Alzheimer's or another dementia, and conditions that raise risk for cardiovascular disease.

 Treatments and outcomes

-The U.S. Food and Drug Administration (FDA) has approved aducanumab (Aduhelm™) and lecanemab (Leqembi™) via its accelerated approval pathway for the treatment of early Alzheimer's disease.
-These therapies address the underlying biology of Alzheimer’s disease and slow disease progression.
+Lecanemab (Leqembi®) has received traditional approval by the U.S. Food and Drug Administration for the treatment of early Alzheimer's disease.
+Another treatment, aducanumab (Aduhelm®), had previously received accelerated approval.
+These therapies address the underlying biology of Alzheimer’s and slow disease progression.
 They demonstrate that removing beta-amyloid plaques, one of the hallmarks of Alzheimer’s, from the brain results in a reduction in clinical decline with benefits to both cognition and function in people living with the disease.